bubuntoid/EasyDialog/README.md

 There are 2 types of items you may set for your dialog - `DialogSet<TValue>` and `DialogCollectionSet<TValue>`.
 Both of theme has 2 properties: `TValue Value` and `Control control`.

-Difference between them is that `DialogCollectionSet<TValue>` besides `TValue Value` property has another one - `IEnumerable<TValue> DataSource` intended for interact collection with control or vice versa and one more action `Action<Control, IEnumearble<TValue>> UpdateItemsEvent` (encapsulated, but may be configured through option builders)
+Difference between them is that `DialogCollectionSet<TValue>` besides `TValue Value` property has another one - `IEnumerable<TValue> DataSource` intended for interact collection with control or vice versa and one more action `Action<Control, IEnumearble<TValue>> OnUpdateItemsAction` (encapsulated, but may be configured through option builders)

 Supported types that are available out of the box:
 - `DialogSet<string>` -> TextBox